An Author’s Guide to U.S. Copyright Registration when you Self-Publish

 In reality, though, you might not even need to register a copyright.
 U.S. copyright law states that copyright exists from the moment the work is created, "without any action taken by the author, the moment it is fixed in a tangible form so that it is perceptible either directly or with the aid of a machine or device."

-You don’t even have to put a copyright notice on your work, though it does ward off potential word thieves.
+You don't even have to put a copyright notice on your work.
+It will ward off potential word thieves, though.

 You will have to register, however, if you wish to bring a lawsuit for infringement of a U.S. work.

-In case you anticipate a lawsuit, or just want that extra protection, here’s how to register for $35, in about 35 steps, as it so happens, and coincidentally, it took me about 35 minutes, too.
+In case you anticipate a lawsuit, or just want that extra protection, here's how to do it.
+You can register for $35, in about 35 steps, as it so happens, and coincidentally, it took me about 35 minutes, too.

-Note that while this example pertains specifically to authors, you can register works of visual arts, performing arts, sound recordings, and single serials at the same website.
+Note that while this example pertains specifically to authors, others can also register copyright.
+You can register works of visual arts, performing arts, sound recordings, and single serials at the same website.